S3B4S/monpar/README.md

 # MonPar
 This is an unambiguous (meaning it expects one correct output for each input) parser that makes use of combinators to combine small pieces of parsers to create bigger ones.
+Try it out straight away on [runkit](https://npm.runkit.com/monpar).

 # Guide
 - [Installing](#installing)